The Garfield Movie: Animation

 Animation services for the film were provided by DNEG Animation.
-Visual effects supervisor Freddy Chaleur recalled Dindal expressing to Reel FX that "the aim and goal of the film [was] to pay homage to Jim Davis and the comic strip," with Davis himself being involved early on in pre-production.
+Visual effects supervisor Freddy Chaleur recalled Dindal expressing to DNEG that "the aim and goal of the film [was] to pay homage to Jim Davis and the comic strip," with Davis being involved early on in pre-production.

 Animation supervisor Karun Reddy explained that the team aimed to "capture the 2D aesthetic of the comic" in a 3D space, and deemed "overcoming the technical difficulties associated with fur and exaggerated animation" to be the most challenging task.
 Character rigs were designed with "multiple arms, legs and eyes" to allow for more exaggerated poses; "classic Garfield shapes" from the strips were also used as reference points.
 Additionally, the team sought to translate the "painterly, handmade quality" of the production's concept art into the finished film, which was done in part by "incorporat[ing] brush strokes and handmade details to achieve a softer look."

 Music

+John Debney composed the film's score.

-In November 2023, it was reported that John Debney would compose the film's score, marking his third collaboration with Dindal following Disney's The Emperor's New Groove (2000) and Chicken Little (2005).
+In November 2023, it was reported that John Debney would compose and conduct the film's score, marking his third collaboration with Dindal following Disney Animation's The Emperor's New Groove (2000) and Chicken Little (2005).
 Snoop Dogg collaborated with Keith Urban on an original song for the film titled "Let It Roll", which was released as a single on April 12, 2024.
 Another single titled "Then There Was You" was released by Calum Scott in May 2024.
 On May 15, 2024, yet another single titled "Good Life", this time from Jon Batiste, was released.
 The soundtrack was released on May 17, 2024, by Republic Records.

 A musical number titled "I'm Back" was sung by Hannah Waddingham for her character Jinx.
 However, Waddingham did not record it until after the 2023 SAG-AFTRA strike.
 Not long after recording, the crew discovered that they had run out of time to animate the song's sequence, and the song was subsequently cut from the film, but it does appear in the end credits of the final film, along with parts of the animatic of its sequence.

 Release

 The Garfield Movie was theatrically released in international markets on May 1, 2024.
-The film had its US premiere at Grauman's Chinese Theatre in Los Angeles on May 19, 2024. and was released on May 24, 2024.
+The film had its US premiere at Grauman's Chinese Theatre in Los Angeles on May 19, 2024, and was released on May 24, 2024.
 It was previously scheduled for release domestically on February 16, 2024.
+The film was released in Hong Kong on June 22.

 On May 12, 2024, the film had special previews in the United Kingdom in support of the charity MediCinema.

 Home media

 Sony Pictures Home Entertainment released the film on digital download on July 9, 2024, and it was made available on DVD and Blu-ray on August 27.
+It was also available on Netflix from September 21, 2024, to March 21, 2026.
+As of then, the film is now on Hulu.